TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/content-start-scope--check-if-customer-issue-matches-tsg--1.md

 # Start/Scope (Check if customer issue matches TSG)

-Gather a full understanding of the issue and make sure that the issue matches this TSG
+Gather a full understanding of the issue and make sure that the issue matches this TSG.

-#Recommended Steps
+## Recommended Steps

-1. Review customer statement and network topology to get a full understanding of the issue seen to ensure you are following the correct Trouble Shooting Guide.
+1. Review customer statement and network topology to get a full understanding of the issue, to that ensure you are following the correct troubleshooting guide.

-2. If you are unsure of the scope ask necessary questions of the customer to gather an understanding.
+2. If you are unsure of the scope, ask the customer all necessary questions to ensure an understanding of the issue.